Try our new research platform with insights from 80,000+ expert users

 AWS WAF needs improvements in automation, user interface, support, integration, pricing clarity, documentation, and proactive threat detection.

-Check Point CloudGuard WAF needs cost efficiency, extended trial, improved support, better UI, threat detection, and IPv6 integration.
+Check Point CloudGuard WAF needs cost reduction, improved support, better integration, and usability enhancements to address latency and competition.

 There's a need for improvement in areas like AI-based DDoS attacks and Layer 7 WAF features.